 Born in Tokyo, Japan, Misato started her classical ballet training at age of 3 and contemporary dance training at age of 16.
 During her studies at Ochanomizu University in Japan, she started working as a professional dancer, performing her own pieces at small theatres in Tokyo, and teaching junior contemporary dance classes at private ballet school.
-After she graduated university with BA in Dance and Dance Education, she started project-based dance company “&dot.” and performed her first full-length creation in 2016.
+After she graduated university with a BA in Dance and Dance Education, she started project-based dance company “&dot.” and performed her first full-length creation in 2016.
 Misato’s dance practice is based on the word “If”.
 She is interested in how simple movement is affected and changes when she sets rules.
 IN 2017 she joined the MA Dance & Creative Enterprise course here at NSCD.

 I applied to this course after I had a difficult time organising my first full-length performance.
 As a young emerging artist in Japan, I had to do produce my own performance in addition to choreographing and dancing in it.
 I looked for a course where I can develop my practice as a choreographer and study art management at the same time and I found NSCD.